RedisLabs/redislabs-docs/content/rs/administering/monitoring-metrics/_index.md

 To enable alerts for a database:

-1. In **configuration** for each database, click **show adavnced options** to see the database alerts and select the alerts that you want to get for the database.
+1. In **configuration** for each database, click **show advanced options** to see the database alerts and select the alerts that you want to get for the database.
 1. Click **Update**.

 ## Sending Alerts by Email